BYLAWS OF CATRON COUNTY SEARCH AND RESCUE INC.

 ARTICLE THREE: OFFICERS

 SECTION 1.
-All Board Members/Officers shall be a member of CCSAR for one year prior to being elected.
+All Board Members/Officers shall be a member of CATSAR for one year prior to being elected.

 SECTION 2.
 Officer Job Descriptions.

 - Conducts all meetings.

 - Appoints committees, as needed, to conduct CATSAR business and for the research & development of plans and proposals to further the goals of CATSAR operations.

 - Responsible for presenting an annual budget and training program.

 - Assumes the duties of the President when the President is absent.